HMS New Zealand (1911): Post-Jutland career

-On 1 October 1917 Green following a promotion to Rear-Admiral gave up his command of the ship, but it wasn’t until 13 December 1917 that Captain Edward Coverley Kennedy took on temporary command, which he held until 17 January 1918 when Richard Webb took over the permanent captain.
-Webb remained captain until September 1918 when he was made a Rear-admiral and left to take up the role of Assistant High Commissioner at Constantinople.

-In the latter stages of the war a number of New Zealand soldiers on leave were able to take advantage of the open invitation extended to them by New Zealand’s captain to visit the ship.
+On 1 October 1917 Green gave up his command of the ship following a promotion to Rear-Admiral, but it wasn't until 13 December 1917 that Captain Edward Kennedy assumed temporary command, which he held until 17 January 1918 when Richard Webb took over the permanent captain.
+Webb remained captain until September when he was made a rear-admiral and left to take up the role of Assistant High Commissioner at Constantinople.
+In the latter stages of the war a number of New Zealand soldiers on leave were able to take advantage of the open invitation extended to them by New Zealand's captain to visit the ship.

 German minesweepers and escorting light cruisers were attempting to clear British-laid minefields in the Heligoland Bight in late 1917.
 The Admiralty planned a large operation for 17 November to destroy the ships, and allocated two light cruiser squadrons and the 1st Cruiser Squadron covered by the reinforced 1st Battlecruiser Squadron and, more distantly, the 1st Battle Squadron of battleships.
 New Zealand was attached to the 1st BCS for this operation, which became known as the Second Battle of Heligoland Bight.
 New Zealand did not fire her guns during the battle.
 As in previous engagements, Captain Green wore the piupiu and tiki for luck.

 During 1918, New Zealand and the Grand Fleet's other capital ships were used on occasion to escort convoys between the United Kingdom and Norway.
 The 2nd BCS spent the period from 8 to 21 February covering these convoys in company with battleships and destroyers, and put to sea on 6 March in company with the 1st BCS to support minelayers.
 The 2nd BCS again supported minelayers in the North Sea from 25 June or 26 June to the end of July.
 During September and October, New Zealand and the 2nd BCS supervised and protected minelaying operations north of Orkney.
+In the former month Leonard Andrew Boyd Donaldson took over command of the ship and remained in command until 11 February 1919.